tq-bit/radunia/readme.md

 ~~At the time writing this readme, I haven't yet seen the benefit of using live-code updates with docker.
 That means that you'll need a working verion of Node.js (v.14) on your machine.
 For a quick setup, run the `init.sh` script in the bin folder.~~

-^ That was probably the most stupid think to think.

 Just pull the repos down and run `docker-compose up` after filling out the environment variables with `init.sh`.

 You can optionally change the `DB_HOST_ADMIN` variable in the .env file to a mongodb instance of your choice.
 For a quick and painless setup in the cloud, visit https://www.mongodb.com/cloud/atlas